alumezi/nested-modal/README.md

 1. Create a react project. e.g. with [CRA](https://create-react-app.dev/)
 2. In nested-modal create a link: `npm link`
 3. Go to your project and link nested-modal with your project: `npm link nested-modal`
-4. One last thing, you need to link your projects react copy in the nested-modal codebase: `npm linl ../path-to-my-cra-project/node_modules/react`
+4. One last thing, you need to link your projects react copy in the nested-modal codebase: `npm link ../path-to-my-cra-project/node_modules/react`

 - Before opening a pr please undo the last step as it will break the packge release workflow. `npm unlink ../path-to-my-cra-project/node_modules/react`